 We have decided when these fun facts pop up, that we would share them with our readers in our section titled “Did You Know?”

 For today’s Did You Know we will look at Lasagna fun facts.

 Lasagna Fun Facts: Lasagne is a wide, flat pasta shape and possibly one of the oldest.
-As with most other types of pasta, the word is a plural form, lasagne meaning more than one piece of lasagna ribbon.
-The word also refers to a dish made with this type of pasta in several layers interspersed with layers of various ingredients and sauces.
+As with most other types of pasta, the word is a plural form.
+Lasagne meaning more than one piece of lasagna ribbon.
+The word also refers to a dish made with this type of pasta, in several layers interspersed with layers of ingredients and sauces.

 - Lasagne originated in Italy, in the region of Emilia-Romagna.

 - Traditionally, the dough was prepared in Southern Italy with semolina and water and in the northern regions, where semolina was not available, with flour and eggs.